DarthRoco/AlloyML/AlloyML/README.md

 To install and run the gui:
 1. Clone repo
-2. Go to "AlloyMl" folder
+2. Go to "AlloyML" folder
 3. Make a virtual environment (preferably)
 4. pip install -r requirements.txt
 5. python gui.py